digital-marketing-engineer/designer-affiliate-program-hub/README.md

 9. [**Moqups**](https://moqups.com/affiliates) is an online visual design tool for UI/UX designers.
 Join their affiliate program to promote Moqups.
 Earn commissions for referred Moqups plans.

 10. [**Sketch Cloud**](https://sketch.cloud/affiliates/) is a collaboration platform for Sketch users.
 Their affiliate program allows you to promote Sketch Cloud.
 Earn a commission for referred Sketch Cloud subscription sales.
+11. [Proto Pie](https://www.go.protopie.io/affiliate) is a prototyping tool used for designing interactive and animated user interfaces.
+It allows designers and developers to create realistic and interactive prototypes without the need for extensive coding.
+Protopie is known for its ease of use and the ability to create complex interactions and animations by defining conditions and responses.
+12. [Framer](https://www.framer.com/partners/) is a design and prototyping tool primarily used for creating interactive and animated user interfaces.
+Framer allows designers and developers to design high-fidelity prototypes with realistic interactions and animations.

 ### Web Design Software Affiliate Programs